 Earth Sky

 - by Marcy CurranVisible planets and night sky guide.
-What's going on in the sky this month?
-Deborah Byrd brings you a video summary of the best May sky events.
-The post Visible planets and night sky guide for May first appeared on EarthSky.
+Tonight's the night!
+See a Blue Moon micromoon overnight tonight.
+See a video about it with EarthSky's Deborah Byrd.
+The post Visible planets and night sky guide for May and June first appeared on EarthSky.

 Universe Today